laa-1-yay/laa-1-yay.github.io/source/_posts/2016-08-21-gsoc-final-submission.markdown

 {% img center /images/gsoc2.png  %}

 Hi,

 This is a blog post about my work, which I did during Google Summer of Code, 2016 with DHIS2 (District Health Information System).

 So, the 3 month long program finally comes to an end !

-It has been a really good experience working with the open source community, and it's exciting to see the project meet it's requirements.
+It has been a really good experience working with the open source community, and it's exciting to see the project meet its requirements.

-A big thank you to my mentor Araz Abishov for being so appreciative and helpful.
 Following are the 2 links to the repositories, I contributed to, which shows the work done by me.

 - {%link  https://github.com/laa-1-yay/dhis2-android-sdk/commits/interpretations?author=laa-1-yay Dashboard App Related Work %}